 Final Verdict: When Should You Visit London?

 The best time to visit London for most travelers is May, June, September, or October.
-Choose May for spring parks, June for long summer evenings, September for the best overall balance, and October for autumn color and photography.
-Choose January or February if your priority is saving money and avoiding crowds.
+May offers beautiful parks and gardens, June provides long daylight hours, September delivers the best overall balance of weather and value, and October brings colorful autumn scenery.

 Related London Travel Guides